Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         export MASTER_SERVICE_ACCOUNT=(`gcloud iam service-accounts list --filter "email~^ocp-serviceaccount@${PROJECT_NAME}." --format json | jq -r '.[0].email'`)
         export WORKER_SERVICE_ACCOUNT=(`gcloud iam service-accounts list --filter "email~^ocp-serviceaccount@${PROJECT_NAME}." --format json | jq -r '.[0].email'`)

-     If the above commands do not set the correct service account email ENV variable, you can try running `gcloud iam service-accounts list`, copy the email address for your service account from the output's email column and manually set it as the environment variable for both MASTER_SERVICE_ACCOUNT & WORKER_SERVICE_ACCOUNT.
+     If the above commands do not set the correct service account email ENV variable, you can try running `gcloud iam service-accounts list`, copy the email address for your service account from the output's email column and manually set it as the environment variable for both `MASTER_SERVICE_ACCOUNT` & `WORKER_SERVICE_ACCOUNT`.

 28. Now let’s create 2 google cloud buckets.
 One will be for storing the bootstrap.ign file for the bootstrap node, and the other will be the one to store the RedHat Coreos image that the cluster nodes will pull to boot up from.
     1. Bucket to store bootstrap.ign file.